-Stop by Threave Castle on your drive – this haunting ruin is only reachable by boat!
+Stop by Threave Castle on your tour of Scotland – this haunting ruin is only reachable by boat!
 Spooky.
 Tickets to get across start from £3.60.
 Along the drive, consider stopping at Galloway Kite Trail for some great walking trails and viewpoints.
 Then head to the Galloway Activity Centre for some fun!
 Here you can do water sports like kayaking, sailing and windsurfing on Loch Ken.
 Or if you like dry land, there’s archery, mountain biking, ziplining and climbing – even laser tag.
 It’s not just for kids!

 For the afternoon and evening head to the peaceful town of New Galloway for a traditional pub meal and a rest after an exhausting day.
 Take the optional drive to the Scottish Dark Sky Observatory, giving crystal clear views of the night sky and the sprawling mountains.
 They offer guided tours of the constellations and planets, but you’ll need to book in advance.

 The final day to take in the stunning Scottish landscapes.
 Drive to the town of Ayr to finish your road trip.
 This popular seaside town is a great place to explore further and makes this driving tour one of the best road trips in Scotland (IMO).